mistretta/psame/README.md

 You needed to buy or build cable in order to plug the rapsberry serial interface to the stove motherboard

-On my stoove there is a D-sub DA-15 connector
+On my stove there is a D-sub DA-15 connector

         pin 2 -> Rx
         pin 3 -> Tx